Murburn concept: Heme/flavin enzymology and electron transfer phenomena

+Ecology

-Fungal heme haloperoxidases (like chloroperoxidase) are the ultimate source for the generation of the vast majority of all natural halogenated organics in the environment and hemeperoxidases are also responsible for the breakdown of plant lignocellulosic materials.
+Fungal heme haloperoxidases (like chloroperoxidase) and other such proteins are the most important agents responsible for the generation of the vast majority of all natural halogenated organics in the environment and hemeperoxidases are also responsible for the breakdown of plant lignocellulosic materials.
 Thus, the murburn activities of hemeperoxidases are very important for explaining the carbon/halogen cycles.
+A recent article expands this framework to explain biodiversity generation and ecological integration, arguing that murburn processes influence ecosystem-level turnover, elemental cycling, biodiversity generation, and ecological integration, representing a foundational principle linking cellular murburn with macroscopic ecological order and evolution.

-- Drug/Xenobiotic metabolism
+Drug/Xenobiotic metabolism

-The man-made drugs and xenobiotics present a molecular topology that the cellular system may not be aware of, and therefore, a definite affinity-based identification of the alien molecule may not be feasible.
-The classical P450cam based model fails to explain the promiscuity of reduction of dozens of liver microsomal cytochrome P450s by a unique reductase (which is distributed at much lower concentrations) and it is also inexplicable therein how diverse drug molecules are reacted by a single CYP or why some CYPs do not convert a given drug.
-Also, drug-drug interactions based on active site binding effects alone cannot explain the outcomes.
-With the obligatory involvement of DRS, the murburn scheme affords a tangible modality to account for the way the hepatocytes deal with such challenges and the new model could potentially explain diverse types of drug interactions and outcomes of mutations.
+Man-made drugs and xenobiotics present a molecular topology that the cellular system may not be aware of, and therefore, a definite active-site affinity-based identification of the alien molecule may not be feasible.
+Also, the classical P450cam based model fails to explain the promiscuity of reduction of dozens of liver microsomal cytochrome P450s by a unique reductase (which is distributed at much lower concentrations) and it is also inexplicable therein how diverse drug molecules are reacted by a single CYP (or conversely, why some CYPs do not convert a given drug).
+Furthermore, drug-drug interactions based on active-site binding effects alone cannot explain the outcomes.
+With the obligatory involvement of DRS, the murburn scheme affords a tangible modality to account for the way the hepatocytes deal with such challenges and the new model could potentially explain outcomes of mutations and diverse types of drug interactions.

-- Cellular respiration thermogenesis and dynamic homeostasis
+Cellular respiration thermogenesis and dynamic homeostasis

 In the initial phase of evolution, an affinity-based identification may not have been present.
 Also, mitochondria possess finger-countable protons whereas tens of thousands of purported proton-pumping protein complexes.
 Further, oxygen is a highly mobile molecule that cannot be expected to remain non-reactive in the presence of the multitude of redox centers present in the mitochondrial membrane respiratory complexes.
-With respect to these considerations, the classical electron transport chain (ETC) based chemiosmotic rotary ATP synthesis model becomes untenable.
+With respect to these considerations, the classical electron transport chain (ETC) based chemiosmotic rotary ATP synthesis (CRAS) model becomes untenable.
 The murburn model presents a new interpretation of the physiology of cellular respiration: including oxidative phosphorylation, thermogenesis and dynamic redox homeostasis.
-Also, the effects of a wide bevy of respiratory toxins (as exemplified by cyanide) to diverse physiologies and life forms are explained by the murburn scheme, which invokes DRS.
+Also, the effects of a wide bevy of respiratory toxins (as exemplified by cyanide and other ions) to diverse physiologies and life forms are explained by the murburn scheme, which invokes DRS.
+The two-part review published in AIP Advances (2023) consolidates the thermodynamic/mechanistic aspect of murburn paradigm of bioenergetics.
+The structures of membrane proteins are explained with the murburn model in a BBA paper.
+A recent article presents the revolutionary murburn lessons on the roles of oxygen in life, conclusively demonstrating that cyanide and several other ions' toxicity negates electron transport chains and proton pumps.
+The oxygen-centric effective charge separation and DRS-based murburn model is demonstrated to afford satisfactory rationales for both acute and chronic toxicities of diverse ions.